 Paul Hutchinson has kindly accepted to contribute to Stuck in Iceland.
-Paul is an Englishman living in Iceland and working in the fast growing Icelandic IT sector.
 Paul is not only a great writer and photographer but also an expert programmer and a legend in the gaming world.
 Here is tell us about a nice little hot spring he found.
+The hot spring he found is in the lovely Snæfellsnes peninsula.
+It is a fantastic area to explore.

 Landbrotalaug was a surprising gem of a find, and has become the most favourite place that I have visited in Iceland thus far.
 Prior to this I had found two spots which held a special place in my heart.
 Firstly, a clearing along the hike up towards Glymur, a waterfall in Hvalfjörður, which had captured my heart.
 Subsequently, my heart had been won by the golden sand beach at Búðir (Snæfellsnes), on a warm (by Icelandic standards) August afternoon.